domadn1/linux-server-configuration/README.md

 - Select **Linux/Unix** in Pick your instance image
 - Select **OS Only** in Select a bluprint
 - Select **Ubuntu 16.04 LTS** as your server operating system from many other OS options.
-- In Identify your instance you can see a default name where you can change instance name if would like so or you can keep as it is
+- In Identify your instance you can see a default name where you can change instance name if you would like so or you can keep as it is
-- Finally click on ** Create instance ** button will create an Ubuntu instance
+- Finally click on **Create instance** button will create an Ubuntu instance

 It might take few minutes to make instance running and once it is running you can access it.

 ### 2. Install private key for this lightsail instance in your local machine
 - First download the private key: Go to the [Account Page](https://lightsail.aws.amazon.com/ls/webapp/account/keys) and download default private key
-- Downloded private key file will be something like LightsailDefaultPrivateKey-*.pem so we will rename it to lightsail_key.rsa and then move it to ~/.ssh
+- Downloded private key file will be something like LightsailDefaultPrivateKey-*.pem so we will rename it to lightsail_key.rsa and then move it to ~/.ssh in your local machine
-- help: if you have lightsail_key.rsa in Download folder then open git bash and you can move it with this command. $ sudo mv Downloads/lightsail_key.rsa ~/.ssh/lightsail_key.rsa
+- Help: if you have lightsail_key.rsa in Download folder then open git bash and you can move it with this command. `sudo mv Downloads/lightsail_key.rsa ~/.ssh/lightsail_key.rsa`
-- In your terminal, type: chmod 600 ~/.ssh/lightsail_key.rsa
+- In your terminal, type: `chmod 600 ~/.ssh/lightsail_key.rsa`

 ### 3. Access lightsail instance
 There are many options to connect with server.
 Here I am using SSH.
-In browser where you can see running Ubuntu instance and instance description, there we can see option for connecting through browser by clicking on button **Connect using SSH**
+In browser where you can see running Ubuntu instance and instance description, there is also an option for connecting through browser by clicking on button **Connect using SSH**

 Here I am using my own SSH client using Git bash.
-The Ubuntu instance provides default ** ubuntu user ** so first we need to connect using user ubuntu.
+The Ubuntu instance provides default user **ubuntu** so first we need to connect using user ubuntu.

 Now connect to the instance with user ubuntu:
-$ ssh -i ~/.ssh/lightsail_key.rsa ubuntu@52.64.43.68
+`$ ssh -i ~/.ssh/lightsail_key.rsa ubuntu@52.64.43.68`

 ### 4. Update packages on server
 Once you access server through terminal then apply following commands to install and upgrade latest packages